-Back when I was 16, I went to the beach with one of my very best friends.
-We had been friends since we were 5 when we met through a mutual friend.
-Her Gran owned a beach house on Sunset Beach in North Carolina, and I was excited to finally be able to go to the beach with her.
+When I was 16, I went to the beach with one of my very best friends.
+We had been friends since we were 5-years-old.
+Her Gran owned a beach house on Sunset Beach in North Carolina.
+I was excited to finally be able to go to the beach with her.

 My friend and I were so excited because I got to drive my own car down.
-We were able to go out and cruise at night, go shopping when we wanting at the little boutique shops, and drive the hour down to Myrtle Beach where we had friends on vacation.
+We were able to go out and cruise at night, which is what you do when you are a teenager.
+We also went shopping at the little boutique shops, and even drove the hour down to Myrtle Beach to meet friends.
 It was spring break, so it was still a little chilly to get in the water, but we enjoyed a lot of time laying out on the beach.

 I remember my friend’s Gran being a classy woman who always wore pearls and fancy dresses when she came to town.
 I also remember eating her yummy bran muffins.
 She baked them for us fresh every morning during out beach trip, and man were they delicious.
 I remembered these muffins for many years and about 15 years after eating them for the first time, I finally asked for the recipe.